A knock at the front door might be one of the most innocuous things that could occur on any given day while you’re at home.

 Before we go too much further, I must point out that in many places strangers knocking on your door is far from uncommon and is still entirely ordinary, even expected.

 Although we can handle more and more administrative and functional tasks remotely through the wonders of the internet and smart devices, there are many things that must still be done through good old-fashioned grunt work and making contact with people at their homes.

-Census takers at state and federal level are one such employee that must go door to door on a mass scale as our workers who attend to various utilities, namely water, natural gas and electricity.
+Census takers at state and federal level are such employees that must go door to door on a mass scale as our workers who attend to various utilities, namely water, natural gas, and electricity.